 To make an escape, an agouti can run pretty quickly.
 More amazingly, this rodent can jump up to 6 feet (1.8 meters) straight up in the air from a standing position, spin around, land, and dash off in the opposite direction!

 Feasting, forgetting, and farming.
 Fallen fruit is the agouti's favorite food, with nuts a close second.
 Its sensitive ears can even hear when the fruit hits the ground!
 The agouti often eats upright, holding its food with the front feet, just like a squirrel.

 When there's lots of food, an agouti buries the extra portions around its territory for future meals.
-That keen nose helps the animal locate the food again in times of need.
-If the agouti buries a nut and never returns to eat it, the nut just might grow into a tree, making agoutis good rain forest gardeners!
+That keen nose helps the agouti locate the food again in times of need.
+If the agouti buries a nut and never returns to eat it, the nut just might grow into a tree, making agoutis good rainforest gardeners!

 Hi Honey, I'm home.
 An agouti pair-bonds with another agouti for life.
 After a three-month gestation period, one to four precocial babies are born in a nest of leaves, roots, and hair, looking just like miniatures of Mom and Dad.
 They can run just an hour after birth and usually stay with their parents until the next litter is born.

 It can be hard to see in a dark rainforest habitat, so the agouti marks its territory with urine as a smelly way to tell other agoutis to keep out.